mhindery/mh-structlog/README.md

 getLogger('some_named_logger').info('hey')
 ```

-To silence one named logger specifically (instead of setting the log level globally):
+To silence named loggers specifically (instead of setting the log level globally it can be done per named logger):

 ```python
 from mh_structlog import *